Renault Scenic E-Tech Review & Prices

 The Renault Scenic has not yet been through Euro NCAP’s safety testing, but both Renault’s Austral and Megane E-Tech scored full marks back in 2022, which bodes well for this new model.

 You do get some good assistance kit as standard, including a blind spot monitoring system with an emergency lane-keeping assistant to avoid motorway collisions.
-Adaptive cruise control is also usefully included on all models, as is a parking assistant.
-Step up from the base trim and you get a digital rear-view mirror and a surround view camera.
+Adaptive cruise control is also usefully included on all models.
+Step up from the base trim and you get a digital rear-view mirror and a surround view camera, with top models getting a hands-free parking system and 360-degree camera.

 Reliability and problems